deislabs/mystikos/doc/sign-package.md

 CurrentWorkingDirectory | The default working directory for the application ForkMode | Specify the mode used for the experimental pseudo fork feature.
 Refer to [doc/design/fork.md](doc/design/fork.md) for more details.
 The default mode is `none`, which disables the feature.
 Mount | Set if parameters for informing Mystikos to automatically mount a set of directories or ext2 disk images from the host into the TEE.
 Refer to [doc/design/mount-config-design.md](doc/design/mount-config-design.md) for more details.
 By default no extra mounts are added to the root filesystem.
+UnhandledSyscallEnosys | This option would prevent the termination of a program using myst_panic when an unimplemented syscall is encountered in the mystikos kernel.
+The default value is `false`, which implies that we terminate on unhandled syscalls by default.
+If `true`, it will cause the syscall to return ENOSYS error.

 ---